elpassion/Showcase/content/meditation-ios-demo/Readme.md

 ![platform: iOS](https://img.shields.io/badge/platform-iOS-blue.svg)

-We love implementing beautiful applications.
-Below you can see how we converted a relaxing Dribbble shot made by one of our designers into native iOS application.
+Implementing animations may be tricky and demanding but on the other hand users require both value and aesthetic look from their apps.
+How about taking one of our designer's dribbble shot and converting into native iOS application?
+See the results below!

 |Dribbble shot|Demo app|
 |:-:|:-:|